Lidiia Iakovleva (gymnast): 2023

 Iakovleva began competing with the Aspire Gymnastics Academy rhythmic gymnastics group in 2023.
 The group placed fifth in the all-around at the Tashkent World Cup.
 Additionally, they finished seventh in the 5 hoops final and sixth in the 3 ribbons + 2 balls final.
 The Aspire group was not selected for the 2023 World Championships, and their appeal to the National Sports Tribunal was dismissed.

 2024

 Iakovleva and the Aspire group won a silver medal and two bronze medals at the 2024 Aphrodite Cup.
 In May, she competed at 2024 European Championships in Budapest, Hungary, which also doubled as the 2024 Oceania Championships.
 The Aspire group won the all-around title and thus claimed the Oceania continental berth for the 2024 Summer Olympics.

 Iakovleva was selected to represent Australia at the 2024 Summer Olympics in group rhythmic gymnastics alongside teammates Saskia Broedelet, Emmanouela Frroku, Phoebe Learmont, and Jessica Weintraub where they finished in 11th place during the qualification with 58.450.
 She became the first Australian to compete in both individual and group rhythmic gymnastics at the Olympic Games.

+2026

+In 2026, alongside a reformed Aspire group she was selected to represent Queensland at the Australian championships.